bartongroup/RoSA/README.md

 install.packages("LSD")
 ```

-The python scripts depend on:
+The python scripts are targetted for [python 2.7](https://www.python.org/download/releases/2.7/) and depend on:
-* scipy
+- scipy (version 0.17.1 - will not work with latest version)
-* numpy
+- numpy
-* pandas
+- pandas (version 0.18 - 0.19.2 - will not work with latest version)
+- pysam
+- pyyaml
+- six
+- (optionally) drmaa

+The python script to find and count spliced antisense and sense reads also depends on [sambamba](http://lomereiter.github.io/sambamba/) being installed.

 ## Installation